Skip to Content

 • Cochlear implants: In cases of severe to profound hearing loss, cochlear implants may be an option.
 These electronic devices bypass damaged parts of the ear and directly stimulate the auditory nerve.

-• Medications and surgery: For conditions like SSNHL or Meniere’s disease, medication may help manage symptoms.
+• Medications and surgery: For conditions like SSNHL or Meniere’s disease, medication may support symptom management.
 Surgery might be necessary for cases involving tumours or structural issues.

 Fitting hearing aids for asymmetric hearing loss